Red Barn Cat Clinic, LLC

 Dr. Anderson has been working in veterinary medicine for 22 years.
 She started as a receptionist at a large, small animal clinic in Grand Rapids.
 After a year, she trained to be an exam room assistant and then over time became the personal exam room assistant for the owner of the practice.
 After 6 years, Dr. Anderson knew she wanted to return to college and pursue her dream of becoming a veterinarian.
 She continued to work at this practice while attending school.
 This same practice offered her a job as a veterinarian when she graduated.
 She practiced at this clinic for many years.
 However, she wanted to buy property and have a small farm with her horses and in pursuit of that dream, moved to Hickory Corners, MI.
 She worked for a year in Allegan and then found her dream job working with Dr. Stocking at the beautiful Red Barn Cat Clinic.

-Dr. Anderson shares her farm home with her best friend, Dawn, and 11 pets.
-She has a Pit Bull, a miniature Poodle, 2 Shih Tzus and an Australian Shepherd.
-She also has 2 domestic cats that are brothers and are 15 years old as well as a Siamese and a Tonkinese that are both 8.
-She has a beloved Arabian/Paint gelding, Tango and his pasture mate, Buttercup, an Appaloosa mare.
+Dr. Anderson shares her farm home with her best friend, Dawn, and 14 pets.
+She has two French Bulldogs, a Pit Bull, a miniature Poodle, 2 Shih Tzus and an Australian Shepherd.
+She also has 1 domestic long haired cat named Leo and he is 16 years old.
+Dr. Anderson obtained him when she graduated veterinary school.
+She also has a Siamese, Fiyero and a Tonkinese, Fitzy, that are both 9.
+She has a beloved Arabian/Paint gelding, Tango and his pasture mates, Buttercup, an Appaloosa mare and Jazzy, a Quarter-horse/Appaloosa mare.
+The horses share their barn with Cashie, a fat and lazy tuxedo cat.
 She loves riding her horses, gardening and working outside in her time away from the office.